Tyler Adres

 For more information visit Leslie's website here.

-Leslie will be teaching Painting, Abstract Painting, and Collage & Mixed Media at High School Camp.
+Leslie will be teaching Abstract Painting, Mixed Media & Collage, and Landscape Painting at Middle School Camp and Abstract Painting, Visual Composition, and Painting at High School Camp.

 Susan Wingrove-Reed